Blog: Medical Malpractice

 Dec 28, 2015

 The physical difficulties of brachial plexus palsy may go away in a few months, or they can last a lifetime.
 About one-third of infants who suffer from brachial plexus palsy do not recover, according to a 2009 study published in the Journal of Children’s Orthopaedics.
 Those whose birth injuries are permanent may face a lifetime of doctor appointments, treatments and therapy.
-When your child is suffering the consequences of medical malpractice, you need an advocate on your...Read More - Erb’s Palsy Treatment
+When your child is suffering the consequences of medical malpractice, you need an advocate on your...Read More - 5 Ways to be Your Own Health Advocate

 Dec 21, 2015